JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 # Public beta: #

-Hotfix 1: An updated viewer jar is available in the dist directory.
+Up to date viewer jars are available in the dist directory.

+Hotfix 1.0.2:

+New:
+-- New Icons for import/export
+-- XNAT logo overlaying OHIF logo on the top left.
+-- ROI plugin version number top left.
+-- Side bar open by default.

+Hotfix 1.0.1:

 Fixes: